7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Also Consider

 Dave Friedman has been at the forefront of rock amplification for well over two decades.
-With clients such as Eddie Van Halen and Jerry Cantrell, Friedman is considered a true guru and has now brought us a boost pedal that delivers that same level of detail and know-how.
+With clients such as Eddie Van Halen and Jerry Cantrell, Friedman is considered a true guru and has now brought us a pedal that delivers that same level of detail and know-how.

-The Friedman Buxom Boost Pedal is a well-designed and well-built clean boost that gives you plenty of choices to dial and enhance your tone.
+The Friedman Buxom Boost Pedal is a well-designed and well-built boost that gives you plenty of choices to dial and enhance your tone.
 It comes with a 3-band EQ that allowed us to shape your tone perfectly for different contexts and uses.

-Using our Strat in our Twin Reverb, we got a powerful clean boost that stayed true to the character of our instrument.
+Using our Strat in our Twin Reverb, we got a powerful boost that stayed true to the character of our instrument.
 We used different combinations on the three-way EQ and then flipped the EQ Bypass switch to completely remove the dialed tone and go back to transparent performance.
 We found this feature to be very useful, as we got two settings that can be used with the simple flip of a switch.

 One of our favorite features on the Buxom Boost is the Tight knob.
 With a simple twist, we got punchy lows that added a lot of depth to our tone.
 We found this to be perfect for solo performers as it adds a defined fatness to enhance the overall tone of the instrument.
 We tried this feature with both our Strat and Les Paul, and although it sounded well with both, we liked how it paired with the forward twangy character of our Fender the best.

 The Tight Knob was also great when we paired the Buxom Boost with our Tube Screamer.
 With higher distortion settings, we got a tone that was punchy with tons of defined low end that was perfect for heavy riffing.
-In short, a fantastic boost pedal for folks that like to go in deep.
+In short, a fantastic pedal for folks that like to go in deep.

-A good clean boost pedal is a simple yet extremely useful way to make your tone stand out when needed.
+A good clean boost is a simple yet extremely useful way to make your tone stand out when needed.
 Many of these units typically feature a single knob that provides up to 20 decibels of extra volume.
-Others offer greater control over your tone and may appeal to guitarists that like to go into the nuts and bolts of tone, frequencies, and more.
+Others offer greater control over your tone and may appeal to guitarists who like to go into the nuts and bolts of tone, frequencies, and more.

 Single-Knob Designs